Keyboard shortcuts

 • Launch timing: operation began around June 2020.
 E30

-• Early wedge: event-contract focus with narrow initial scope (inference from early regulator and archive artifacts).
+• Early wedge: event-contract focus with a narrow initial scope indicated by regulator and archive artifacts.
 E30 E31

-• Core channel: founder-led community seeding is directionally supported by launch-window query artifacts; direct Reddit permalinks in this window can be unavailable/removed in current retrieval passes.
-E32 E33 E34 E58
+• Core channel (medium confidence): founder-led community seeding is directionally supported by launch-window query artifacts; direct Reddit permalinks in this window can be unavailable/removed in current retrieval passes, so this chapter should be triangulated with Kalshi/Novig before transfer.
+E32 E33 E34 E58 E59 E65

 Background (Concise)